Floorp-Projects/Floorp/tools/fuzzing/docs/asan.rst

 and combined, this combo allows doing some very powerful debugging strategies.

-.. _LeakSanitizer:

 LeakSanitizer
 -------------

 LeakSanitizer (LSan) is a special execution mode for regular ASan.
 It takes advantage of how ASan tracks the set of live blocks at any given point to print out the allocation stack of any block that is still alive at shutdown, but is not reachable from the stack, according to a conservative scan.
 This is very useful for detecting leaks of things such as ``char*`` that do not participate in the usual Gecko shutdown leak detection.
 LSan is supported on x86_64 Linux and OS X.

 LSan is enabled by default in ASan builds, as of more recent versions of Clang.
 To make an ASan build not run LSan, set the environment variable ``ASAN_OPTIONS`` to ``detect_leaks=0`` (or add it as an entry to a ``:``-separated list if it is already set to something).
 If you want to enable it when it is not for some reason, set it to 1 instead of 0.
 If LSan is enabled and you are using a non-debug build, you will also want to set the environment variable ``MOZ_CC_RUN_DURING_SHUTDOWN=1``, to